zaffnet/zaffnet.github.io/_posts/2016-01-10-how-to-setup-github-using-bootstrap-and-jakyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "How to setup github pages using Bootstrap and Jakyll"
-date:   2017-01-10 15:50:06 +0530
+date:   2016-01-10 15:50:06 +0530
-categories: jekyll update
-permalink: hello
+permalink: setting_up
-about: It is about something special
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.